 I thought this article was interesting and helps show how difficult to weigh up real history can be.

-Ellison and his sons were among a number of successful free people of color in the antebellum years, but Ellison was particularly outstanding.
+Ellison and his sons were among a number of successful free people of colour in the antebellum years but Ellison was particularly outstanding.
 His master had passed on social capital by apprenticing him to learn a valuable artisan trade as a cotton-gin maker, at which Ellison made a success.
 He took a wife at the age of 21.
-After buying his own freedom when he was 26, a few years later Ellison purchased his wife and their children, to protect them from sales as slaves.
-The Act of 1820 made it more difficult for slaveholders to make personal manumissions, but Ellison gained freedom for his sons and a quasi-freedom for his surviving daughter.
+After buying his own freedom when he was 26, a few years later Ellison purchased his wife and their children, to protect them from being sold as slaves.
+The Act of 1820 made it more difficult for slaveholders to make personal manumissions but Ellison gained freedom for his sons and a quasi-freedom for his surviving daughter.
 During the American Civil War, Ellison and his sons supported the Confederate States of America and gave the government substantial donations and aid.
 A grandson fought informally with the regular Confederate Army and survived the war.

 No comments: